Pitched Roof Guide | How to Calculate Roof Pitch in Degrees

 For this reason, it is pivotal that you calculate the pitch of the roof accurately to ensure you choose the correct materials for the project at hand.

-How to work out pitch of roof in degrees
+How to work out the pitch of the roof in degrees

 1. Measure the run of the roof with a tape measure (the horizontal length that spans between the peak of your roof and the wall).

-2. Next work out the rise by using a tape measure.
-The rise is the height of your apex above the wall structure.
+2. Next, work out the rise by using a tape measure.
+The rise is the height of your apex above the wall structure, often measured from the ceiling joist to the rafter.

-5. Grab a calculator and plug in the rise and run values into the arctangent function on a calculator to find the pitch angle in degrees.
+5. Plug the rise and run values into the arctangent function on your calculator to find the pitch angle in degrees.
 The result will give you the pitch angle of the roof in degrees.

 Our example: